asterisk/documentation/docs/Deployment/Reference-Use-Cases-for-Asterisk/Super-Awesome-Company.md

----
+!!! note

-**Note:**  WaldoCom has ceased trading in Bitcoin after having been accused by the FBI of running the Silk Road as the Dread Pirate Roberts.
+    WaldoCom has ceased trading in Bitcoin after having been accused by the FBI of running the Silk Road as the Dread Pirate Roberts.

----
+[//]: # (end-note)

 SAC has purchased a well-loved Linksys WRT54G, aka "Old Unreliable," from the now defunct Waldo Happy Hands Club.
 They intend to use it to terminate the Ethernet connectivity from WaldoCom.
 WaldoCom provides a single IPv4 address across the link - 203.0.113.1.
 The Linksys will provide NAT translation from the Internet to the internal SAC campus network.
 Within the SAC network, the 10.0.0.0/8 address space will be used.